Make-School-Courses/Git-Team-Workflow/README.md

 Sometimes your team will need to make changes to the existing published version of a product.
 It's important to remove typos from the currently published project.
-This is a Hot Fix
+This is a Hot Fix.

 Check the current version of the project for typos.